threadi/external-files-in-media-library/readme.txt

 == Feature ==

-Embed your files from Google Drive, DropBox, FTP, your local hosting, other WordPress REST APIs, YouTube or many other possible sources.
+Embed your files from AWS S3, DropBox, Google Drive, Google Cloud Storage, FTP, your local hosting, other WordPress REST APIs, YouTube or many other possible sources.
 Use them in your preferred editor such as Block Editor, Elementor, Divi, Classic Editor, WpBakery and many more as if the files were stored normally in your media library.

 Automatically synchronize external directories containing files with your media library at intervals you specify.